ifu-lobuntu/jbpm-cmmn/progress.md

 Drive planning from ProcessEngine rather than TaskService
  - interpret UpdateTaskStatusHandler as one-way sync
  - ensure UpdateTAskSTatusHandler does not call back to the ProcessEngine ( remove the CMMNTaskLifeCycleHandler from listerenrList)
+ - store TaskInputs that have not been consumed yet in the NodeInstance's VariableContext

+OnCaseFileItem events - if it is an entryCriterion for a Task and there is a matching CaseParameter (same CaseFileItem) that does NOT have a bindingRefinement and is NOT a SingleInstance root CaseFileItem
+ - if repititionRule=false, or it is the only CaseFileItem entry criterion that matches a CaseParameter, then set it on the variables of the task

 # 2. To test more directly